 In Episode 3x01 they claim that they can't stop a plane because "in a few minutes it'll be over international waters".
 Except... they're in Portland.
 And it's going to Austria.
 So no, it really wouldn't be.
 It doesn't help that MANY minutes later the plane goes down in flames, but apparently still lands in America.
 So much for international waters?

 Terror Hero: Nick has been known to play on the murderous reputations of past generations of Grimms in order to intimidate Wesen into backing down or giving him information.
 Renard does this on occasion too, though not because he's a Grimm but because he's both a royal and a zauberbeiste, either of which gives most wesen pause.

-Title Drop: in the episode "Island of Dreams" the title turns out to be a term for Wesen Opium Den is featured in the episode.
+Title Drop: in the episode "Island of Dreams" the title turns out to be a term used for a Wesen Opium Den, which is featured in the episode.

 Nick runs up on this trope in "Beeware" when he has to protect Adalind from Melissa.
 In the eyes of the law, Melissa is a murderer, and he's a cop.
 In the eyes of the supernatural, Adalind is a Hexenbiest and Melissa a Mellifer, messenger and helper to Grimms.
 This time, Nick chooses the law.

 He faces this again in "Cat and Mouse" when he let Ian, the head of the Resistance, go after Ian killed a defenseless man in front of Nick and had Monroe dump the body away from Rosalee's shop all to protect his friends.
 So in sum, he picked Good.